Vice TV

 Vice TV (also known as Vice on TV, or simply Vice, and formerly known as Viceland) is an American basic cable television channel that launched on February 29, 2016.
 It is a part of the Viceland family of television channels programmed by Vice Media.
-A joint venture with A&E Networks, Vice replaced H2 on most multichannel television providers in the United States.
+A joint venture with A+E Global Media, Vice replaced H2 on most multichannel television providers in the United States.

 Vice originally operated under the creative direction of film director Spike Jonze, and had a focus on lifestyle-oriented documentary and reality series aimed towards millennials; including new original series, and adaptations and reruns of existing Vice web series.
 Amid low ratings, Vice began to retool the channel's programming in 2019 to focus more on news and documentary programming, and was brought under the Vice News division that August.
 The channel adopted its current name on December 2, 2019.

 As of November 2023, Vice TV is available to approximately 45,000,000 pay television households in the United States-down from its 2015 peak of 74,000,000 households.